ayoub-aknoun-edu/Chatbot-App/Readme.md

 ## Overview

 This project is a chatbot application consisting of a backend and a frontend.
 The backend is implemented in Python, while the frontend is built using Angular.
-The chatbot is designed to interact with users, providing responses based on the integrated language models.
+The chatbot is designed to interact with users, providing responses based on the integrated different language models including those from ollama and GROQ.

 ## Prerequisites